Prince Entrepreneurship Leaders Program

 - Weekly and direct counseling support on their business idea by entrepreneurship faculty

-- When available, members will receive additional resources to support IP, engineering, marketing, legal, and accounting support
+- When available, members will receive additional resources to support IP, engineering, marketing, legal and accounting

 - First notice of potential scholarships in entrepreneurship